codelabspro/engine-guides/Carousel/Layout.md

         this.pager.node.setMountPoint(.5, .5, 0);
     }

 With this function, our nodes will be [sized] and positioned.
-However, before any content will be visible, we will need to flesh out the classes for the child elements `Pager`, `Arrow`, and `Dots`.
+However, before any content is visible, we will need to flesh out the classes for the child elements `Pager`, `Arrow`, and `Dots`.

 Before moving on to the next step, lets comment out all of the child intances and the `_positionComponents` call in Carousel, so we can view our project as it gets built.
 Check out the modified file below if you get lost at this step.
 If you forget to do this, you will get the error: `Arrow not defined`.